It all comes to an end with season 5 of She-Ra and the Princesses of Power.

-But She-Ra and the Princesses of Power is a lot broader than just some tests, with its rich diversity, character traits, strengths and weaknesses, body types and abilities.
+But the animated series is a lot broader than just some tests, with its rich diversity, character traits, strengths and weaknesses, body types and abilities.

 Starting off right where we left things at the season 4 cliff-hanger, Adora is left without her powers as her Sword of Protection is now shattered.